THROTTLING

 Heat = Throttling

 If heat is not removed from the processor, then temperatures will rise to the point of causing hardware damage and processor failure.
 Processor failure should not happen in a properly operating computer because the computer will automatically throttle processor speeds, and this in turn will reduce temperatures and prevent processor failure.
-Throttling is a basic function and can occur when the processor is running at boosted clock speeds, but it can also occur when running multiple threads at base clock speeds.
+Throttling is a basic function and can occur when the processor is running at boosted clock speeds, but it can also occur when running multiple threads at base or lower clock speeds.

 Throttling = Slow